jobscn/PS-First-Stroke-Fixed-Tool/Readme.md

 ---

-**Note:** Please ensure your RDP client (Windows 11.1.4 (5663)) and Photoshop versions are as specified, as this solution targets this specific configuration.
+**Note:** Please ensure your **Microsoft Remote Desktop app for iPadOS version is 11.1.4 (5663)** and Photoshop versions are as specified, as this solution targets this specific configuration.

 ---